Definitions

 - Uniform Definitions

-- Terms defined in this section have the same meaning throughout the FAR unless otherwise specified by context or another FAR section.
+- Terms defined in FAR 2.101 have the same meaning throughout the FAR unless a different definition is provided elsewhere for a specific context.

 - Cross-References

-- If a term is defined differently elsewhere, this section will reference the alternate definition, which applies only in that context.
+- If a term is defined differently in another FAR part, subpart, or section, 2.101 will reference that definition, and the alternate definition applies in that context.

 - Comprehensive Coverage